Ports

 OpenStack CLI

-- In the dashboard, on the top menu, click Products and select Cloud Servers.
+- In the control panel, on the top menu, click Products and select Cloud Servers.

-- Open the Network page → Ports tab.
+- Open the network page → Ports tab.

 - Select a public IP address.